 My ink-testing procedure is to write, blot and swab the noxious substance on a Clairefontaine index card and also write the name of each ink in a notebook, always using the same dip pen.
 Then I rinse and dry the nib.
-This process has worked well until now: firstly when I opened my bottle of Diamine Calligraphy Passion.
+This process has worked well until today when I opened a bottle of Diamine Calligraphy Passion.
 The flow was bad but I got the job done.
-Next I indexed three inks which had normal flow.
+The other three inks had normal flow:

 Papier Plume Heart of Gold is an orangey/coral colour ink created for the Pay-it-Forward Project on Kickstarter.
-Heart of Gold would not flow!
+Heart of Gold also would not flow!
 I could only write a few letters before the tip dried, despite a blob of ink on the nib’s cutout.
-Normally ink here should flow down the slit to the tip of the nib.
+Normally, any ink here will flow down the slit to the tip of the nib.
+(And yes, all the inks are tested with the same old dip pen.)
 Mm-hmm.
 This is what we call a dry ink.
 I had to complete the entry with a glass nib, which wrote well enough, but then cleaning the nib was a problem.
 The ink stuck to it, (!) taking a few rinses to wash off.
 This may be because the ink is partly water-resistant.
 (Of course other permanent inks are mostly well-lubricated.)

 Given the shading on the swabs and ink blots, Heart of Gold would be interesting in a folded nib.
 If I try that then I’ll put a picture here.

 Anyway, the other six inks were fine!
 Robert (Cult Pens Iridescink) bled through a Field Notes (Pitch Black) notebook page and has a shiny green sheen.